What is CBT?

 How CBT Works

 CBT operates on the idea that thoughts, feelings, and behaviors are interconnected.
+By changing unhelpful thoughts and behaviors, we can improve our emotional well-being.

 The Core Principles of CBT are: